MartinBradbury/trihub/README.md

 - Enter a unique app name.
 - Choose your region from the dropdown menu.
 - Click the "Create app" button.
 - Scroll further down on the page, select Add Buildpack.
-The buildpacks will install further dependencies that are not included in the 'requirements.txt'. <br>
+The buildpacks will install further dependencies that are not included in the 'requirements.txt'.
   It's crucial to arrange the build packs correctly!
 First, choose Python and then Node.js.
 If they're not in this sequence, you can reorder them by dragging.

 **Deployment**